josecrdz1999/cosasfeas/README.md

 _[⬆ Back to Top](#table-of-contents)_

 12. ### Question12
-What are possible benefits from practicing Test Driven Development (TDD)?
+What are possible benefits from practicing Test-Driven-Development (TDD)?

 - [ ] It is a great way for Testers to contribute early in the Sprint as they can start creating all the tests from the beginning on.
 - [ ] It makes Integration Tests obsolete and by doing so saves a lot of time.